anuragrudra81/Project2/wp-content/plugins/woolentor-addons/readme.txt

 [More Details](https://woolentor.com/doc/variation-swatches/)

-= 🌟 POPUP BUILDER =
-ShopLentor's Popup Builder is a powerful and easy-to-use module that can help boost your store's engagement by up to 500%.
-Whether you're a fan of Elementor or Gutenberg, our Popup Builder is compatible with both, so you can use either one to create stunning popups to captivate your website visitors.
-The module even provides some beautifully designed, ready-to-use templates, and you can customize your popups according to your needs.

-If you don't have design skills, you can utilize these pre-built popup templates to build an attractive popup in just seconds.
-Furthermore, you can build an unlimited number of popups and tailor them to align perfectly with your brand's identity and message.

-Using the smart display conditions, you can control when and where your popup will appear.
-The module also provides options to trigger popups based on various events.
-In addition, there are several other settings available to enhance the user experience.

-When it comes to keeping your visitors engaged through implementing eye-catching popups, this module can be really handy.
-You can use it to highlight special offers, create a sense of urgency, collect leads, or even turn visitors into potential customers.

-If you are looking for an effective solution to improve the engagement and conversion rates of your website, you should definitely try this module out.

 = 🔔 Sales Notification =
 This feature allows showing the sales notification or sales popup to display real/custom WooCommerce orders.
 Furthermore, you can customize the design of the WooCommerce sales popup or live notification for WooCommerce from the module settings.
 Even though this recent sales popup WordPress module’s name suggests that is meant for displaying sales notifications, WooCommerce order notifications, or WooCommerce pop ups, nevertheless, you can also do other things like showing WooCommerce product announcements, WooCommerce announcements, WooCommerce product notices, or WooCommerce notices regarding WooCommerce product price drop or WooCommerce drop price.
 To achieve this, all you need to do is create a custom notification.